-There are six free-entrance days in 2022 for national parks and national monuments in Northern California.
+There are five free-entrance days in 2023 for national parks and national monuments in Northern California.
 Hike your favorite trails, picnic, explore, and enjoy nature with your friends and family.

-Here are the six days in 2022 that you can save your hard-earned money and not have to pay a entrance fee to visit Northern California national parks and national monuments:
+Here are the five days in 2023 that you can save your hard-earned money and not have to pay a entrance fee to visit Northern California national parks, national monuments, and other federal lands:

 Entrance fees have gone up substantially in recent years.
 It costs $35 for a one-day vehicle pass for Yosemite National Park, and $30 for Lassen Volcanic National Park, so taking advantage of these free-entrance days can save you some serious money.